The University of Tampa

 A model university for a global society

-The University of Tampa is the sole college campus within downtown Tampa.
+The University is the sole college campus within downtown Tampa.
 On the banks of the Hillsborough River facing Tampa’s city skyline, UT is perfectly placed for entertainment and career building.
 Students enjoy a five-minute walk from downtown, granting them amazing access to both work and play.

-Sports fans have plenty to root for as Tampa boasts three major-league championship sports teams—Tampa Bay Lightning, Tampa Bay Buccaneers, and Tampa Bay Rays—all of which have stadiums within a quick walk or drive from campus.
+Sports fans have plenty to root for as Tampa boasts three major-league championship sports teams—the Tampa Bay Lightning, Tampa Bay Buccaneers, and Tampa Bay Rays—all of which have stadiums within a quick walk or drive from campus.
 With its warm climate, Tampa Bay attracts several MLB teams each year for spring training, including the New York Yankees, Philadelphia Phillies, and Toronto Blue Jays.
 Students not only enjoy spectating games, but many have interned for these world-class organizations.

+UT’s campus seamlessly blends history and tradition with high-tech modern style.
+Campus has it's own registered national historic landmark, Plant Hall—once a 19th century luxury hotel.
+It's widely admired as one of the finest examples of Moorish architecture in the Western Hemisphere.
 Not a place to rest on its laurels, the University has also invested more than $750 million in new facilities and technology in recent years.
 All of UT’s 12 residence halls are new buildings or newly renovated within the past 15 years, offering students close-knit communities with the comfort and security of home.